michalis0/Cloud-and-Advanced-Analytics/labs/03-AutoML/readme.md

 ### **Exercise 3 Important disable the deployed model**
 --------------------------------------------

 **Step 1:** It is important that you remove your instance from running, or else you will be charged continuously even if you are not using it anymore.
-To do so, you can go to model Registery, find your deployed model and undeploy it !
-Please **do not forget this step**, or else you will be charged and you will not have enough credits for the end of the class !
+To do so, you can go to Model Registry, find your deployed model, and undeploy it!
+Please **do not forget this step**, or else you will be charged and you will not have enough credits for the end of the class!